Degenerative Disc Disease – Normal Aging Or Disease Condition?

 A study in the July 2013 American Journal of Orthopedics indicates that disc degeneration of the lower back is found prior to hip joint degeneration and may actually help to cause osteoarthritis of the hip.
 In a related study in an April 2013 edition of the European Spine Journal, a relationship was noted between loss of disc space at the L1/L2 and L2/L3 levels and hip pain.

 The degenerative process can also produce sympathetic symptoms related to the neck which may include; headaches, vertigo, disequilibrium, tinnitus, scotomata, decreased vision, dysphagia, dysphonia, cough and anxiety.
 This is a condition known as posterior cervical sympathetic syndrome or Barre-Lieou Syndrome.
 It is a condition that is characterized by a host of cranial symptoms, such as headaches, abnormal functions of the eyes and the ears, and psychological and mental disorders.
+These are some of the symptoms usually not thought to be associated with neck conditions.

 Dealing With Degenerative Disc Disease